Ebenezer Oduro Owusu: Early life and education

-Ebenezer Oduro Owusu was born to Ebenezer Owusu Okyere who hails from Mpraeso-Kwahu and Florence Ekua Soma Intsiful (deceased), who hailed from Elmina.
-He started his elementary school education at the Cocoa Research Institute of Ghana (CRIG) Primary School, Akim Tafo from where he proceeded to St Peter's Secondary School, Nkwatia Kwahu for his Ordinary Level School Certificate.
+Ebenezer Oduro Owusu was born to Ebenezer Owusu Okyere who hails from Mpraeso-Kwahu and Florence Ekua Soma Intsiful (deceased), who was from Elmina.
+He started his elementary school education at the Cocoa Research Institute of Ghana (CRIG) Primary School, Akim Tafo, from where he proceeded to St Peter's Secondary School, Nkwatia Kwahu for his Ordinary Level School Certificate.
 He later did his advanced level at Ghana Secondary Technical School (GSTS), Takoradi.
 He gained admission to the University of Ghana to read BSc in Agriculture and graduated with a Second class Upper Division in 1987.

 He later served as a teaching/research assistant in the Department of Crop Science for two years.
 Owusu was awarded the prestigious Japanese Government Scholarship (MONBUSHO) in October 1989 and left Ghana to pursue his Master of Science degree at Kochi University, Japan.
 He successfully completed his Masters (Agricultural Chemistry) in 1992 and was awarded another scholarship (MONBUSHO) to pursue a PhD in Entomology.
 Owusu successfully completed his PhD in 1995 with a gold medal award (for best PhD candidate) and has researched extensively into insect pests of agricultural and medical importance, as well as carrying out monitoring and evaluation assignments.
 Owusu has an Executive Master of Business Administration (EMBA Project Management option).